thusoy/pwm-server/README.md

 <sup>2</sup>: Apache support will be added soon.
 Note that it might still work, we just haven't
 tested it yet.
 Pull requests welcome!

+To run the javascript tests, you need [gulp].
+Make sure you have node installed and do

+    $ npm install -g gulp

+To install gulp globally.
+Then install our plugins:

+    $ npm install

+Run the tests:

+    $ gulp

 ### Vagrant tips

 Instead of running `vagrant provision` every time you change something in the config, instead of